bradford-hamilton/Ruby-On-Quails/activejob/README.md

 one of the most common jobs in a modern web application: sending emails outside of the request-response cycle, so the user doesn't have to wait on it.

-The main point is to ensure that all Rails apps will have a job infrastructure in place, even if it's in the form of an "immediate runner".
+The main point is to ensure that all Quails apps will have a job infrastructure in place, even if it's in the form of an "immediate runner".
 We can then have framework features and other gems build on top of that, without having to worry about API differences between Delayed Job and Resque.
 Picking your queuing